WooperBestPokemon/SerreTech-RASPI_SCRIPT/README.md

 Everything will be logged under scripts/logs.

 The prototype is using a leds system to alert if there is a problem with the scripts.

-Green Light : The light will turn Green as soon as the MQTT_SUB.py starts.
-Red Light : If the light turns red and turns green right after, that mean there is a problem with the POST REQUEST (check the logs).
-If it stays red, that mean the script had an error and is not working anymore.
-Blue Light : Will blink when the MQTT broker is sending a POST request.
-If it doesn't blink every 30s, that mean the captors aren't sending any data to the MQTT Broker.

 ![college logo](https://www.cegepjonquiere.ca/media/tinymce/Plus/Logos%20et%20norme%20graphique/Ceg-logo-couleur.gif)